imjuangarcia/website/src/posts/fancy-numbering-with-css-counters.md

 So, does that mean we need to use JavaScript for a task like this?
 The answer is **no**.
 Let me introduce you to CSS Counters!

 > 💡 The technique we will explore is more of a workaround than a best practice.
-Alternatively, you could use the more semantic `::marker` <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/::marker" target="_blank" rel="noopener noreferrer">pseudo-element</a> to style the default marker box for list items, but at the time I’m writing this, <a href="https://bugs.webkit.org/show_bug.cgi?id=204163" target="_blank" rel="noopener noreferrer">support is limited in Safari</a> to just `font-size` and `color`,  which means you can’t change the content on the counter.
+Alternatively, you could use the more semantic `::marker` [pseudo-element](https://developer.mozilla.org/en-US/docs/Web/CSS/::marker to style the default marker box for list items, but at the time I’m writing this, [support is limited in Safari](https://bugs.webkit.org/show_bug.cgi?id=204163) to just `font-size` and `color`,  which means you can’t change the content on the counter.

 <h3 id="css-counters">
   CSS Counters